-Greg Zakowicz is a senior commerce marketing analyst at Bronto Software, a leading cloud-based commerce marketing automation platform provider and Oracle (NYSE: ORCL) company.
+Greg Zakowicz is a senior commerce marketing analyst at Oracle's Bronto Software.
 With more than 10 years of experience in email, mobile and social media marketing, Zakowicz knows the retail industry and its challenges, staying on top of the latest trends by leveraging deep insight into the marketing spectrum.
 His subject matter expertise stems from his experience in providing commerce marketers — including numerous Internet Retailer Top 1000 clients — with in-depth analysis of their marketing programs, recommendations for improvement, best practice support and implementation guidance and execution.

 Zakowicz is a frequent webinar speaker and presenter at ecommerce events, such as Fashion Digital New York, SIA Snow Show and ROI Revolution Summit.
 He has been published by top retail and marketing publications, including Power Retail and Inside Retail, and is a regular contributor to Bronto’s Commerce Marketing blog.
 You can follow him on Twitter at @WhatsGregDoing.